xdy/twodsix-foundryvtt/CONTRIBUTING.md

 Make an issue if you have ideas or have found bugs, or a pull request if you have code or documentation.

+## To contribute translations
+Either send in a completed translation file for your language (e.g. by copying en.json to xx.json, and translating only the text to the right of the colon for each line), or if you are comfortable with it, do as per below, making sure to also add your system to "languages" in system.json before you do the Pull Request.

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-## To contribute translations
-Either send in a completed translation file for your language (e.g. by copying en.json to xx.json), or do as per below, making sure to also add your system to "languages" in system.json

 ## How to set up for development
 1. Fork project in github